 A notice will be issued to owners to seek their cooperation in trimming back the offending vegetation.
 However, after the notice expires, we may arrange for works to be undertaken and the costs recovered from the owners.

 The most common questions about overhanging trees in Middlesbrough are answered in our tree policy.

 You can let us know about the following problems online:

 - snapped branches (resting in tree)

-- low overhanging branches
+- low branches overhanging the highway or footpath

-- trees dropping leaves, fruit or blossom
+- a tree dropping leaves, fruit, or blossom

-- trees causing a structural issue
+- trees causing a structural issue to a property

 To report any of these issues, please use the trees and arboriculture form or call the Environment Contact Centre on 01642 726001.

 If you're making a report outside of business hours (Monday to Friday, 7:30am to 3pm) and you feel it's unsafe or an emergency, please contact our out of hours service on 01642 726050.